 Q – Where did your organizations funding/capital come from and how did you go about getting it?
 How did you obtain investors for your venture?

-I’ve used private placement memorandums to raise money with private investors. in several instances I’ve leveraged tax assisted incentives to cover investors risk. for the start up of Omni, i financed the company myself and my Dr partner and then out of cash flow since we were small in the beginning.
+I’ve used private placement memorandums to raise money with private investors.
+In several instances I’ve leveraged tax assisted incentives to cover investors risk. for the start-up of Omni.
+I financed the company myself along with my Dr partner.
+We were small in the beginning and our cash flow funded our start up.
 Over the years our cash flow has allowed for Omni to expand to other states.